dmi3kno/polite/README.md

 robots.txt file), while `scrape` is the main function for retrieving data from the remote server.
 Once the connection is established, there’s no need to `bow` again.
-Rather, in order to adjust a scraping url the user can simply `nod` to the new path, which updates the session’s url making sure that the new location can be clarified against robots.txt
+Rather, in order to adjust a scraping url the user can simply `nod` to the new path, which updates the session’s url, making sure that the new location can be negotiated against robots.txt

-The idea of `polite session` is **seeking permission, taking slowly and never asking twice**.
+The three pillars of `polite session` are **seeking permission, taking slowly and never asking twice**.

-The package builds on awesome toolkit for defining and managing http session (`httr` and `rvest`), declaring useragent string and investigating site policies (`robotstxt`), while utilizing rate-limiting and reponse caching (`ratelimitr` amd `memoise`).
+The package builds on awesome toolkit for defining and managing http session (`httr` and `rvest`), declaring useragent string and investigating site policies (`robotstxt`), utilizing rate-limiting and reponse caching (`ratelimitr` amd `memoise`).

 ## Installation